Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 4

 the advanced dressing station,

-at the old. tramway junction
+at the old tramway junction

 on the Bapaume Rd, in our

 car.
-This is where the ambulance
+This is where the ambulances

 had taken me to when first